wolfsblu/gc-finance/README.md

 This is a python module retrieving stock prices for GNU Cash books.
 The script uses `aiohttp` to fetch the prices of your securities from the Yahoo Finance API and adds them to your price database.
-Additionally it uses the [Forex API](https://theforexapi.com) to convert asset currencies to your local GNU Cash book currency.
+Additionally it uses the [Tradermade API](https://tradermade.com/forex) to convert asset currencies to your local GNU Cash book currency.

 **Note** the terms of use of the Yahoo API for developers
 * [Yahoo Developer API Terms of Use](https://legal.yahoo.com/us/en/yahoo/terms/product-atos/apiforydn/index.html)